 More recently, they say, the addition of processed and prepackaged foods into regular diets has further undermined health.
 They advocate a return to the diet of human ancestors, which they say

 - plants, including seeds, nuts, tubers, and fruits and vegetables that human ancestors most likely ate

 - protein, including that from insects and seafood, as well as more typical sources

 The specifics of each paleo diet vary.
 Some people simply focus on eating whole, “natural” foods, while others will only eat foods that our human ancestors supposedly ate.
 In the latter case, a person may exclude more contemporary foods, such as farmed corn, from their diet.

-- Whole30: A short-term 30-day eating plan designed to help people understand how their body responds to food, this plan focuses on nutrient-dense whole foods.
+- Whole30: A short-term 30-day eating plan designed to help people understand how their body responds to food.
+This plan focuses on nutrient-dense whole foods.

 - Keto: This diet eliminates many carbohydrates and purports to help the body enter a state of ketosis, in which it burns more fat.
 Doctors originally prescribed the keto diet to treat some forms of epilepsy.

-- Whole foods diet: Similar to both Whole30 and keto, the whole foods diet focuses on eating fresh produce and meat while avoiding highly processed prepackaged foods.
+- Whole foods diet: Similar to Whole30 and keto, the whole foods diet focuses on eating fresh produce and meat while avoiding highly processed prepackaged foods.

 - Vegetarian: While it is technically possible to be a paleo vegetarian, it is difficult, as the paleo diet excludes many plant-based protein sources, such as tofu.

 Below are some of the top frequently asked questions about the paleo diet.